KayneNetSec/networking-labs/25-eigrp-configuration/README.md

 ![R2 show ip interface brief - F1/0 showing wrong IP address 10.0.21.1](./screenshots/screenshot_6.png)

 The problem was immediately visible.
-The F1/0 interface on R2 had been configured with the wrong IP address — `10.0.21.1` instead of `10.0.24.1`.
+The F1/0 interface on R2 had been configured with the wrong IP address, `10.0.21.1` instead of `10.0.24.1`.
 This was a typo made during Task 1.

 This was corrected using: